robcole-dev/cadius-community/README.md

 ## Deployment

 The site was deployed to Heroku.
 The steps to deploy are as follows:
-- First you will need to copy this repository (steps below).

 - Login / signup to [Heroku](https://id.heroku.com/login)
 - On the dasboard, once logged in, click New and then click Create new app
 - Give the App a name and select your region, then click create app